Factoring Costs Explained: How Much Does Factoring Cost?

 1. Approval Process and Time

-Invoice factoring usually has a faster approval process than traditional bank loans.
+Invoice factoring usually has a faster approval process than bank loans.
 Banks typically require extensive documentation, credit checks, and a more extended approval timeline, which can delay access to funds.

 2. Collateral Requirements